Balanced Audiovisual Dataset for Imbalance Analysis: Evaluation Methods

 \subsection{Modality discrepancy estimation}

-Inspired by some sample difficulty measure work in unimodal datasets \cite{swayamdipta2020Cartography,ethayarajh2021pvi}, we provide an estimation method for measuring the sample-wise modality discrepancy, which utilizes the difference between unimodal confidence assigning to the true label during the training process.
+Inspired by some sample difficulty measure work in unimodal datasets~\cite{ethayarajh2021pvi}, we provide an estimation method for measuring the sample-wise modality discrepancy, which utilizes the difference between unimodal confidence assigning to the true label during the training process.

 Concretely, we consider a training dataset of size $N$, $S = \{{(X_i, Y_i)}\}_{i=1}^N$ where the $i$th sample contains the observation, $X_i$ and its true label, $Y_i$.
 In multimodal datasets, we consider each observation $X_i$ consists of $M$ inputs from different modalities, referred as $X_i = (x^{m_1}_i,..,x^{m_k}_i,..,x^{m_M}_i)$, where $m_k$ refer to the $k$th modality respectively.
-We first train each unimodal model with an individual modality for $E_{m_k}$ epochs, and the average confidence of unimodal for $i$th sample could be defined as:
+We first train each unimodal model with an individual modality for $E_{m_k}$ epochs, and utilize the average confidence of unimodal to represent the learning difficulty for the $i$th sample:

 where $p^{m_k}_{\theta}(e)$ presents the confidence of unimodal model with parameters $\theta$ at the $e$th epoch.